justin-rhee/justin-rhee/README.md

 ## Tell me what I've missed

-I know these aren't perfect.
 If you spot a gap or catch me getting something wrong, open an issue.
-That's usually how I learn.
+I'd be grateful.